-The tipping point in your 401K, where performance starts outweighing a maximum $16,500 annual contribution is roughly $200,000.
+The tipping point in your 401K, where performance starts outweighing a maximum $19,500 annual contribution is roughly $200,000.
 Once you have $200,000, the real juice comes from performance where an 8% return equals roughly the maximum contribution you can make every year.

-There are two lessons to be learned in 401K land: 1) Contribute the max to your 401K every year, and in 10 years, you will likely have $200,000 given company matches, and performance (even in this past decade) and 2) Once you reach $200,000, you're going to hurt like no other if you lose 40%, or $80,000 of your portfolio, so diversify!
+And 2) Once you reach $200,000, you're going to hurt like no other if you lose 40%, or $80,000 of your portfolio, so diversify!
 The sword cuts both ways.

 IN SEARCH OF LUCK WITH FORESIGHT